eclipse-basyx/basyx-pdf-to-aas/README.md

 Remarks:

-* Typical *Property Dictionaries* are ECLASS, CDD, ETIM, EDIBATEC, EPIC, GPC, UniClass
+* Typical *Property Dictionaries* are ECLASS, CDD, ETIM, EDIBATEC, EPIC, GPC, UniClass.
-* The *classification* (e.g. ECLASS or ETIM class of the device) will be done manualy first, but can be automated (e.g. also via LLMs) in the future
+* The *classification* (e.g. ECLASS or ETIM class of the device) will be done manualy first, but can be automated (e.g. also via LLMs, RAG, etc.) in the future.
 * Additional *PDF Preprocessors* might be added in the future, e.g. specialized on table or image extraction.
-LLMs might also be used to preprocess the PDF content first, e.g. summarize it in JSON format
+LLMs might also be used to preprocess the PDF content first, e.g. summarize it in JSON format.
 * Property definitions might be derived from an AAS template (or instance), instead of providing the property definitions from a class of a dictionary directly.

 ## Modules